MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/intro-oracle-landing-zone.md

 As you plan the implementation of your Oracle landing zone, you need to make design decisions relating to several areas.
 These articles provide design guidelines and recommendations for each area:

+- Enterprise enrollment
+- Identity and access management
-- Network topology and connectivity (link to article)
+- Network topology and connectivity
+- Resource organization
-- Management and monitoring (link to article)
+- Governance and compliance
-- Business continuity and disaster recovery (link to article)
+- Business continuity and disaster recovery
-- Security, governance, and compliance (link to article)
+- Manage and monitor Oracle workloads
+- Security guidance

 ## Architecture

 You need to understand and plan for all critical areas of your deployment architecture.
 This article describes the key components of the landing zone architecture in Azure about Oracle database services.

-## Landing zone architecture
+## Azure landing zone architecture

 The following diagram is a conceptual reference architecture that shows the critical design areas in an Oracle on Azure landing zone accelerator.

 :::image type="content" source="media/reference-architecture-oracle-landing-zone-accelerator.png" alt-text="Diagram showing a reference architecture of Oracle on Azure landing zone accelerator.":::

+When developing a long-term vision for landing zones, consider the design above.
+Working within this scenario, you focus on the most appropriate starting point to meet your strategic and planning requirements for Oracle on Azure.
+This article is about the starting point, not necessarily all the details required to reach the longer-term target.

 ## High-level Oracle landing zone architecture

 Use the reference architecture as a starting point.
-You can download the [Visio file](https://microsof.sharepoint.com/:u:/t/DataMod/ETuAV2_4kd9ErT3xmusXJL8B9nIv8xKMQi709VE2iV_omA?e=fC5kNW) and modify it to fit your specific business and technical requirements when you plan your landing zone implementation.
+You can download the [Visio file](azure-landing-zone-architecture-oracle.vsdx) and modify it to fit your specific business and technical requirements when you plan your landing zone implementation.

 As shown in  the reference architectural diagram, the Oracle databases are deployed on virtual machines.
 You can change the sizes and numbers of virtual machines to accommodate your organization's needs.
 The network layout in this example is simplified to demonstrate architectural principles and isn't intended to describe an entire enterprise network.

+## Strategic and planning considerations for Oracle VMs landing zones

+Prioritization decisions made during [strategy](oracle-landing-zone-strategy.md) and [plan](oracle-landing-zone-plan.md) conversations will have a direct impact on the most appropriate landing zone configuration to support your Oracle workloads implementations.
+What follows  are important questions to consider during the planning phase:

+- Will the initial deployment require mature processes for operations, security, and governance prior to launch?
+- What type of migration is planned, big bang or gradual switchover?
+- Does the migration plan require a smaller initial implementation of Oracle for POC, development, or testing efforts on a shorter timeline?
+- Are there business continuity requirements to consider during the migration?

 ## Subscriptions

- For example, Oracle workload architecture uses the following two subscriptions:
+ For example, Oracle workload architecture uses the following three subscriptions:

-**An Azure virtual hub subscription** that contains the hub virtual network if necessary for hybrid connectivity.
+- **An Azure virtual hub subscription** that contains the hub virtual network if necessary for hybrid connectivity.
 If your Oracle workloads are internet facing only, they may not require this specifically.

-**An Azure Oracle production subscription**, where the production and disaster recovery systems are configured.
+- **An Azure Oracle production subscription**, where the production and disaster recovery systems are configured.

-**An Azure Oracle non-production subscription**, where a non-production system includes a sandbox or development, quality assurance, or preproduction systems.
+- **An Azure Oracle non-production subscription**, where a non-production system includes a sandbox or development, quality assurance, or preproduction systems.
 This configuration is optional.
 You can use a subscription for each workload zone.

 ## Networking